tychenjiajun/jeanrry-loader/README.md

 ## Usage

-Jeanrry loader only works on your SFC `*.vue` files!
+> Jeanrry loader only works on your SFC `*.vue` files!

+> Following usage examples are based on [frenchkiss](https://github.com/koala-interactive/frenchkiss.js).
+The `t` function call is nearly the same as [`frenchkiss.t`](https://github.com/koala-interactive/frenchkiss.js#frenchkisstkey-string-params-object-lang-string-string)

 ### Basic Usage